iamabhishekchakraborty/FlaskApp/README.md

     git push -u origin <test branch>
     ```
 4. deploy docker image to site servers
+5. send notification once the jenkins build is completed with the outcome of the build

 # Set up Jenkins on Google Compute Engine so that it will be available on static IP
 Steps to create GCE Virtual Machine